mbhall88/lrge/README.md

 The methods we compare against are:

 [GenomeScope2](https://github.com/tbenavi1/genomescope2.0): to get estimates from GenomeScope2, you need to first generate a k-mer spectrum.
 We used [KMC](https://github.com/refresh-bio/KMC) for this.
-You can find a Python script that takes reads and generates a k-mer spectrum in [`genomescope.py`](./paper/workflow/scripts/genomescope.py).
+You can find a Python script that takes reads, generates a k-mer spectrum, and estimates genome size in [`genomescope.py`](./paper/workflow/scripts/genomescope.py).
 The list of parameters used can also be found in the [workflow config](./paper/config/config.yaml).

 [Mash](https://github.com/marbl/Mash): we used `mash sketch` on the reads, which prints out the estimated genome size in